aprinur/scraping_alfagift.id/README.md

 # Alfagift Scraper

-If you need data of product from alfagift.com, i can't help because i won't give the fish for free, but instead i will show you how to use the fishing rod.
+If you need data of product from alfagift.com, I can't help because I won't give the fish for free, but instead I will show you how to use the fishing rod.
 But if you still want the data without running the program, you can contact me.

 <br>